 "Get in quick – rebates end soon!"

-Just because government solar incentives may change, don’t allow yourself to be pressured into an on-the-spot sale, and be sure to compare quotes and do your background research.
+Just because government solar incentives are changing, don’t allow yourself to be pressured into an on-the-spot sale, and be sure to compare quotes and do your research.

 Speak to your solar retailer or installer about installation timeframes for your solar panels and get it in writing.
 Make sure you check the detail in your contract, as the fine print may be different to the sales pitch.
 Also, make sure that all the relevant fields have been filled out in any paperwork you are given.